ROCm/rocPRIM/doc/source/introduction.rst

 * :term:`Warp` as above but with a warp and a VALU.
 * *Thread* The operation will take place sequentially in the same thread.
 We also call those thread-wide operations *Utilities* since it perfectly coincides to utility functions we use on a CPU.

+.. the source of the following image can be found in the doc/svg directory

 .. figure:: static/gpu_hierarchy_draft.png

    Computing hierarchy of a GPU